bitcoin-s/bitcoin-s/docs/oracle/oracle-server.md

 - `getpublickey` - Get oracle's public key
 - `getstakingaddress` - Get oracle's staking address
-- `listevents` - Lists all event names
+- `listannouncements` - Lists all event names
 - `createenumannouncement` `label` `maturationtime` `outcomes` - Registers an oracle enum event
   - `label` - Label for this event
   - `maturationtime` - The earliest expected time an outcome will be signed, given in ISO 8601 format